 Public engagement and consultation can help place public views at the heart of policy and enable communities to assist in shaping services.
 It can also promote public legitimacy, involving people in difficult choices about priority setting.

 At the heart of what we do are good principles of citizen engagement – involving a range of people in a process, enabling them to consider and learn about the issues at hand, and providing engaging ways to make trade-offs about complex decisions.
 Our research can also empower and motivate people to respond to the challenges they face locally.

-TNS BMRB has its own specialist survey methods team, a dedicated team of experts applying thought leadership and best practice.
-The team is responsible for gathering the latest methodological evidence to ensure that our designs have a strong theoretical and empirical basis; providing recommendations to both clients and colleagues on methodological issues; and driving best practice within TNS BMRB through formal and informal training.
+Kantar Public has its own specialist survey methods team, a dedicated team of experts applying thought leadership and best practice.
+The team is responsible for gathering the latest methodological evidence to ensure that our designs have a strong theoretical and empirical basis; providing recommendations to both clients and colleagues on methodological issues; and driving best practice within Kantar Public through formal and informal training.